2008–09 FC Basel season: Domestic league

 Basel were the defending champions and the club's priority aim for this season was to win the domestic league championship again.
 Basel played their opening game of the season in Bern on 18 July 2008 against Young Boys, which they won 2–1 through goals by substitutes Marko Perović and Benjamin Huggel after Eudis had put the home side ahead.
 With four wins and one draw, FC Aarau had the best start to the season and were in first place in the table for the first five match days.
 Basel then took the lead in the table after a 4–1 away win against Zürich.
-In the following weeks, Basel were able to maintain their lead, before Zurich took first place for the first time that season thanks to the better goal difference.
-On the 15th matchday the top match between FCB and FCZ was played and ended with a 1–1 draw and so Basel could maintain its championship lead.
-On the next match day, however, Basel lost 2–0 against Xamax and since Zurich beat FC Sion 1–0, there was another change to first place.
+In the following weeks, Basel were able to maintain their lead, before Zürich took first place for the first time that season thanks to the better goal difference.
+On the 15th matchday, the top match between FCB and FCZ was played and ended with a 1–1 draw and so Basel could maintain its championship lead.
+On the next match day, however, Basel lost 2–0 against Xamax and since Zürich beat FC Sion 1–0, there was another change to first place.
 In the last game of the year there was an unexpected result when the bottom of the table Luzern beat Basel 5–1.
-As a result of this, Zurich were four points ahead of Basel and ten points ahead of third-placed YB winter champions.
+As a result of this, Zürich were four points ahead of Basel and ten points ahead of third-placed YB winter champions.